0xhubed/agent-trading-arena/README.md

 **Can AI Learn to Trade by Watching AI Trade?**

 An experimental platform exploring autonomous AI learning.
-Multiple LLM traders compete on live Binance crypto futures while an Observer Agent watches every decision and outcome, identifies winning patterns, and writes them as reusable skills.
+Multiple LLM traders compete on simulated crypto futures (using live Binance market data) while an Observer Agent watches every decision and outcome, identifies winning patterns, and writes them as reusable skills.

+> **Note:** This is a paper trading simulation - no real money is involved.

 ## The Experiment